 In this Section:

-The Federal Reserve Board is the issuing authority for the nation's currency (in the form of Federal Reserve notes).
-In 2013, the Board paid the U.S. Treasury Department's Bureau of Engraving and Printing (BEP) approximately $664.0 million for costs associated with the production of 6.4 billion Federal Reserve notes.
-The Federal Reserve Banks distribute and receive currency and coin through depository institutions in response to public demand.
-Together, the Federal Reserve Board and Reserve Banks work to maintain the integrity of and confidence in Federal Reserve notes.
+The Board is the issuing authority for the nation's currency (in the form of Federal Reserve notes).
+In 2014, the Board paid the U.S. Treasury Department's Bureau of Engraving and Printing (BEP) $656.8 million for costs associated with the production of 6.9 billion Federal Reserve notes.
+The Reserve Banks distribute and receive currency and coin through depository institutions in response to public demand.
+Together, the Board and Reserve Banks work to maintain the integrity of and confidence in Federal Reserve notes.

-The value of Federal Reserve notes in circulation increased nearly 6.4 percent in 2013, to $1,197.9 billion at year-end, largely because of international demand for $100 notes.
-In 2013, the Reserve Banks also distributed 68.3 billion coins into circulation, a 1.2 percent decrease from 2012, and received 56.8 billion coins from circulation, a 3.2 percent decrease from 2012.
+In 2014, the Reserve Banks distributed 37.6 billion Federal Reserve notes into circulation, a 0.6 percent increase from 2013, and received 35.7 billion Federal Reserve notes from circulation, a 0.2 percent decrease from 2013.
+The value of Federal Reserve notes in circulation increased nearly 8.4 percent in 2014, to $1,298.7 billion at year-end, largely because of international demand for $100 notes.
+In 2014, the Reserve Banks also distributed 69.4 billion coins into circulation, a 1.7 percent increase from 2013, and received 55.4 billion coins from circulation, a 2.5 percent decrease from 2013.

 Redesigned $100 Note

 The Federal Reserve began supplying financial institutions with a redesigned $100 note on October 8, 2013.
-The redesigned $100 note incorporates new security features to deter counterfeiters and help businesses and consumers tell whether a note is genuine.
 The Federal Reserve, U.S. Department of the Treasury, the BEP, and the U.S. Secret Service partner to redesign Federal Reserve notes to stay ahead of counterfeiting threats.
-The redesigned $100 note includes two new security features: a blue 3-D security ribbon with images of bells and 100s, and a color-changing bell in an inkwell.
-The new features, and additional features retained from the previous design, such as a watermark, offer the public a simple way to visually authenticate the new $100 note.
+During 2014, the Federal Reserve Banks distributed 3.6 billion redesigned $100 notes and replaced nearly 30 percent of all $100 notes in circulation with the redesigned $100 note.

 Improvements to Efficiency and Risk Management

-Advances in currency-processing equipment and sensor technology have increased productivity and improved note authentication and fitness measurement, thereby reducing the premature destruction of fit currency while maintaining the quality and integrity of currency in circulation.
-In 2013, Reserve Banks began implementing a new authentication sensor and fitness sensor, which will be fully deployed in 2014.
-The Reserve Banks also began working with equipment manufacturers to explore the next generation of equipment to process the high volume of notes received annually for authentication and fitness sorting.
+Advances in currency-processing equipment and sensor technology increased productivity and improved note authentication and fitness measurement, thereby reducing the premature destruction of fit currency while maintaining the quality and integrity of currency in circulation.
+In 2014, Reserve Banks installed a new type of fitness sensor and began installing a new type of authentication sensor.
+Additionally, the Reserve Banks continue working with equipment manufacturers to explore the next generation of equipment to process the high volume of notes received annually for authentication and fitness sorting.

 Other Improvements and Efforts

-Reserve Banks continue to develop a new cash-automation platform that will replace legacy software applications, automate business concepts and processes, and employ technologies to meet the cash business's current and future needs more cost effectively.
+Reserve Banks continue to develop a new cash automation platform that will replace legacy software applications, automate business concepts and processes, and employ technologies to meet the cash business's current and future needs more cost effectively.
 The new platform will also facilitate business continuity and contingency planning and enhance the support provided to Reserve Bank customers.
-In 2013, the Reserve Banks successfully implemented another major component of the new automation platform that will allow communication between various interfaces.
-The final automation platform is scheduled to be deployed to all cash offices in 2017.
+In 2014, the Reserve Banks continued application development and testing efforts for the new automation platform, which is scheduled to be deployed to all cash offices by year-end 2017.